markbirss/Tab5-as-USB-keyboard/README.md

 ---

-## 🔌 Understanding Your Board's Dual USB-C Ports
+## 🔌 Understanding Your Board's Dual micro USB Ports

 The ESP32-S3 DevKit houses two separate USB interfaces:
 1. **USB-to-UART Port**: Wired to an onboard CP210x chip.
 Connect this to your PC to upload your firmware binary and track live telemetry logs in the PlatformIO Serial Monitor.